dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 There are five options for type class derivation on Scala 3.
 ```

-Rightly so, because Scala 3 provides a basic typeclass derivation mechanism itself, and syntax sugar for typeclass derivation at the call site.
+Rightfully so, because Scala 3 provides a basic typeclass derivation mechanism itself, and syntax sugar for typeclass derivation at the call site.

 Below follow options for specific libraries.
-I haven't yet had a chance to test these out on large-scale codebases, so your mileage (and compile times) may vary.
+I haven't yet had a chance to test these out in large-scale codebases, so your mileage (and compile times) may vary.

 ## `circe` instances